flipacholas/Architecture-of-consoles/articles/playstation.Rmd.md

 On the game disc, audio is stored in the form of **Adaptive Differential Pulse-Code Modulation** (ADPCM) samples.
 Unlike the PCM format (used by audio CDs and the [Sega Saturn](sega-saturn#audio)) where each sample consumes 16 bits, ADPCM stores only the difference between samples.
 In this case, it requires only 4 bits per sample, trading off some fidelity in the process.

 Now, ADPCM needs to be processed/uncompressed so speakers can understand it.
-Who performs this, and the amount of work required, depends on the format used [@audio‑adpcm]:
+Who performs this, and the amount of work required, depends on the format used [@audio-adpcm]:

 - **SPU-ADPCM**: Samples are loaded into Sound RAM and processed by the SPU.
 - **XA-ADPCM**: Samples are decompressed by the CD controller without the intervention of the SPU or CPU, then streamed to Sound RAM.
 This uses fewer resources, at the cost of limited control (i.e. there's no looping).